wdporter/acim/text/2-the-separation-and-the-atonement/readme.md

 #### commentary

 :::tip
-(5–10, 2:1) …referring to this famous teaching … St. Paul’s reference to the body as the temple of the Holy Spirit (1 Corinthians 6:19) … cited by Christians to substantiate this deification of the ego’s world (… worshipping a <em>form</em> of truth at the expense of <em>content)</em> (Wapnick, A.A.C., p.
+(5–10, 2:1) …referring to this famous teaching … St. Paul’s reference to the body as the temple of the Holy Spirit (1 Corinthians 6:19) … cited by Christians to substantiate this deification of the ego’s world (… worshipping a *form* of truth at the expense of *content)* (Wapnick, A.A.C., p.
 251.).
 :::
  -->